Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 - Red, Green, and Blue Tier-1 gateways are isolated.
 Meaning, they are not connected to default Tier-0 gateway.
 - Each of the Isolated gateways has two workload segments (Web, and App) and a transit segment.
 - The default route next hop for all the three isolated Tier-1 gateway is NVA's virtual IP address.
 - A highly available pair of NVA/firewall in Active/Standby configuration with source NAT to public IP.
-NAT'ting can also be performed using public IP range, but this configuration is not elaborated here.
+NATting can also be performed using public IP range, but this configuration is not elaborated here.
-- Static route on default Tier-1 gateway for traffic travelling towards the public IP (used for NAT'ting) with next hop as the IP address of NVA/firewall.
+- Static route on default Tier-1 gateway for traffic travelling towards the public IP (used for NATting) with next hop as the IP address of NVA/firewall.
 - The default router for NVA is the default Tier-1 gateway.
-- Azure allocated public IP addresses are used for NAT'ting on the NVA/firewall.
+- Azure allocated public IP addresses are used for NATting on the NVA/firewall.